meet48/meet/README.md

-# meet
+# Meet48 MEET Token
-Solidity Contracts for the Meet48 MEET Token
+Solidity smart contracts for the Meet48 Crowdsale and MEET Token